“Break on through to the other side!” snarled Jim Morrison on the first track of The Doors’ 1967 debut album.

-The prior “Greatest Generation” were the soldiers that ousted Hitler and eradicated European fascism to win the Second World War.
+The prior “Greatest Generation” were the soldiers who ousted Hitler and eradicated European fascism to win the Second World War.

-Who can forget the images of American soldiers celebrating in the streets after Japan’s surrender?
+Who can forget the images of Americans dancing in the streets after Japan’s surrender?

 Or the undying photo of a sailor and woman exchanging a euphoric kiss?

 Unbeknownst to beginner historians, these historic battles beget a certain patina.
 A patina obscuring the mundane effects of the wars waged to vanquish evil.

 Did these wars truly vanquish evil … or did they give rise to another evil, one more silent and malicious?

 As a result of the war, many recruits came home afflicted with “shell shock” (later redefined as PTSD).
 These men uncomfortably tried to abide by their God-given roles as traditional fathers.